Actifio/actifiodataveilmasking/README.md

 The steps we follow to install or upgrade would be:

 1. Unzip DataVeil onto your masking server.
-Set permission and test for correct JAVA.
-Install JAVA if needed and setup an X11 server to access DataVeil.
 1. License DataVeil and note where you put the license file.
 Do not put it into the same folder as DataVeil as this will complicate upgrades.
 1. Mount production database to masking server using the ‘middle’ name (i.e. mount ```prod``` as ```cprod```)
 1. Connect to the database and create Project using DataVeil and note the Project key name